RahulAggarwal1016/Tip_the_Scales/README.md

 - Bringing Tip the Scales to iOS and Android.
 - Adding more scale types to the machine learning model: Scale modes (ex.
 Major Locrian)
 - Allowing the program to identify the key of the scale (ex.
 E Major)
+- Adding more training data recordings of scales played on a variety of instruments to improve the accuracy of predictions on real-life data.